-CAR T-Cell Therapy Available at Rutgers Cancer Institute of New Jersey and Robert Wood Johnson University Hospital
+CAR T-Cell Therapy Available at Rutgers Cancer Institute and Robert Wood Johnson University Hospital

 Between 60 to 70 percent of patients with aggressive non-Hodgkin lymphoma are cured with initial chemotherapy and a significant percentage of patients who relapse are cured with a stem cell transplant using the patient’s own cells.
 However, in patients whose disease becomes resistant to chemotherapy, the average survival is only six months.
 Until recently, those with B-cell lymphomas that did not respond to standard therapies had limited treatment options.
 With the approval of CAR T-cell therapy in 2017, these patients now have another alternative to fight their disease.